WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 Now DummyBot has a capability to upload files to CloudStore, but only files that are within 50 megabytes, and only for the next month.
-This is possible because DummyBot is authorized on the final certificate, but the certificate "chains upward" including both the immediate restriction/caveat within R2 on time but also the restriction/caveat in R1 on space!
+This is possible because DummyBot is authorized on the final proclamation, but the proclamation "chains upward" including both the immediate restriction/caveat within R2 on time but also the restriction/caveat in R1 on space!